MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 ### -SkipContacts
 This parameter is available only in the cloud-based service.

-The SkipContact switch specifies that you want to skip Contact migration during Google Workspace onboarding.
+The SkipContacts switch specifies that you want to skip Contact migration during Google Workspace onboarding.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter